midhunkollillath/dashboard_sample_test/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### for view page of task-ranking use http://localhost:3000/task-ranking
+### for view page of weather data  use http://localhost:3000/weather-data

+due to deprection of react-beautiful-dnd i have used another similar package

 ### `npm test`

 Launches the test runner in the interactive watch mode.\